Nickel Alloy Plate

-Alloys 200 and 201 can be easily welded and processed by standard shop fabrication practices.
+Nickel 200 and 201 plate can be easily welded and processed by standard shop fabrication practices.

-Alloys 200 and 201 can be worked by any conventional cold-forming method.
-The forming characteristics are comparable to those of mild steel; however, because of the higher elastic limits of Alloys 200 and 201, greater power will be needed to perform the operations.
+Nickel 200 and 201 can be worked by any conventional cold-forming method.
+The forming characteristics are comparable to those of mild steel; however, because of the higher elastic limits of Nickel 200 and 201, greater power will be needed to perform the operations.
 Severe forming can be done manually but will require intermediate anneals to restore the alloy’s softness.

-Alloys 200 and 201 can be joined by a variety of welding procedures including inert gas and resistance welding.
+Nickel 200 and 201 plate can be joined by a variety of welding procedures including inert gas and resistance welding.
 Welding practices are similar to those used to join austenitic stainless steels.
 Neither preheating nor post-weld heat treatments are usually required.

 The following welding procedures are recommended:

 |Procedure||Electrode / Filler Metal|

 Nickel 200 and 201 plate can also be joined to steel with Nickel Welding Electrode 141 and Nickel Filler Metal 61.